rsn870/linear-models-diffusion/README.md

 All code for forward processes is present in model_code/utils.py.
 Code for identity transformation and two kinds of random matrix transformaions has already been added.
 Follow the template there to add any additional code.

+There is a Function_map dictionary present in model_code/utils.py.
+The options inside '' are the keys or the config/choice of forward process.
+For any new forward process create similar to existing template and give a name.
+In any config file located inside configs folder feel free to change the config.model.forward argument to desired key.
+If said argument is not present in any config file feel free to add in the config.model section.
+It has already been added for MNIST with value set to identity.
+Change as per your choice.

+Follow the instructions given for mnist below the dividng line.

 ------------------------------------------ DIVIDING LINE ----------------------------------------------------------------------------